Summer Sonic Festival: History

 Summer Sonic Festival was founded in 2000 in Japan, by Naoki Shimizu, CEO of Tokyo promotions company Creativeman Productions Ltd. Addressing the ever-growing demand for western music, the festival drew established and emerging musical acts of most genres to become, by 2010, Japan's biggest music event.

-The Chiba event takes place every August at the massive Makuhari Messe convention center, which overlooks Tokyo Bay, with the main stage located in nearby Zozo Marine Stadium.
-In Osaka, the venue is Maishima Sonic Park.
-At all venues, there is always a large arena main stage and several other smaller stages.
+The Tokyo event takes place at the Makuhari Messe convention center in Chiba City, which overlooks Tokyo Bay, with the main stage located in nearby Zozo Marine Stadium, as well as an additional stage located on Makuhari Beach.
+In Osaka, the festival was first held at WTC Open Air Stadium before moving to Maishima Sports Island in 2007.
+In 2024, the Osaka event was moved to Expo Commemoration Park in nearby Suita.

+In 2017, Summer Sonic held its first event outside of Japan, taking place in Shanghai, China.
+Placebo was originally was set to be the headline act for day two, but the band was refused entry into the country by the Chinese government after posting a picture of the Dalai Lama; as a result Travis took their place.

-In 2011, the festival established Sonicmania, whose focus is on electronic dance music (EDM).
-It is held at Makuhari Messe the day before the festival.
+In 2011, the festival established Sonicmania, a separately ticketed overnight event focusing on electronic dance music.
+It is traditionally held at Makuhari Messe the day before the festival.
+In some years, the festival has instead featured a similar event named Midnight Sonic, which regular festival ticket holders are also permitted to attend.

-In 2019, B'z was announced as the first, and so far only, Japanese headliner in the festival's twenty-year history.
+In 2019, B'z was announced as the first Japanese headliner in the festival's twenty-year history.
+Further Japanese headliners have included Ado and L'Arc-en-Ciel, both in 2026.

-The 2020 festival was cancelled due to the COVID-19 pandemic, but a truncated version, branded as 'Supersonic', took place in September 2021 with restrictions in place and a typhoon affecting day one.
+The 2020 festival was cancelled due to the COVID-19 pandemic.
+An abridged version of the festival, branded as 'Supersonic', took place in September 2021 with restrictions in place and a typhoon affecting day one.
 Possibly because of the logistics of moving people around during a pandemic, the 2021 lineup was mainly electronic.
-Controversy arose when some international DJs were allowed into Japan without having to quarantine despite the quarantine requirement for most other foreign arrivals.
+Controversy arose when some foreign DJs were allowed to enter Japan without having to quarantine, despite the quarantine requirement for most other international arrivals.

+Summer Sonic celebrated its 25th edition of the festival in 2026, returning to a three-day format for the first time since 2019.